xuanduong2711/xuanduong271104/README.md

 👨‍💻 A simple guy who loves coding and sharing

+🚀 On my way to MLOps Engineering, Data Alalyst, I'm Xuan Duong 😄

+👨‍💻 A simple guy who loves coding and sharing

-🚀 On my way to MLOps Engineering, Data Scientist
+🚀 On my way to MLOps Engineering, Data analyst

 ## Connect with me: